Deeksha-d-19/Personal_project/README.md

  After a message has been sent successfully,note=success appears beside the addressbar through which you can be sure of message sent successfully.

- You cabn check if the details you have entered are reflected in the created database.
+ You can check if the details you have entered are reflected in the created database.That's all about the project.

  Hope You Liked It!